The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$2,245||$2,837|

-Insurers use age to outline potential risk, pricing policies on a sliding scale.
-Car insurance is commonly priciest for teen drivers — because of their inexperience — and most affordable for middle-aged drivers.
-Because every insurance company rates age tiers in a different way, it's wise to compare rates and find great coverage.
+Insurance companies rely on age to outline risk potential, assigning rates accordingly.
+An insurance policy is often expensive for teens — due to their increased odds of being involved in an accident — and most affordable for middle-aged drivers.
+Since every insurance company prices age tiers in a different way, it's wise to compare rates and find a great fit.

-As a general rule, teen drivers should choose Progressive over Safe Auto: Progressive offers average yearly savings of $14, compared to Safe Auto.
+As a general rule, teen drivers should choose Progressive before Safe Auto: Progressive offers average yearly savings of $14, compared to Safe Auto.

-Finances aside, Progressive and Safe Auto come with pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
-Be sure to shop around before settling on an option.
+Setting aside cost, Progressive and Safe Auto both have pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Be sure to weigh these elements before deciding.

 |Discount Comparison||Progressive||Safe Auto|